Corporate Sustainability

 Compensation Committee

-To strengthen the operational functions and efficiency of the Compensation Committee, CWE assess the performance of the Compensation Committee at least once every year,including the level of participation in the company's operations, recognition of functional committee responsibilities, improvement of the quality of functional committee decisions, functional committee composition and selection of members.
+To strengthen the operational functions and efficiency of the Compensation Committee, CWE assess the performance of the Compensation Committee at least once every year, including the level of participation in the company's operations, recognition of functional committee responsibilities, improvement of the quality of functional committee decisions, functional committee composition and selection of members.
 The evaluation covered 19 indicators in four aspects.
-The overall score was 100/100, indicating an excellent operation and receiving positive reviews.
+The Compensation Committee's overall performance self-evaluation score for 2024 was 100/100, indicating an excellent operation and receiving positive reviews.

 4 | 0 | 100% |